Emil Albrecht (Rescanned)

 A very successful solution was found that uses a 7 inch by 9 inch anti-newton ring (ANR) glass from BetterScanning.com, held above the Epson scanner's glass using shims a little thicker than the film itself, with the film being 0.007 inch, and the shims being 0.020 inch.
 The shims are placed to allow a 35mm film strip to be slid under the ANR glass, and between the two shims.
 Due to the curl in the negatives, two one-pound weights are needed to hold the 2.5mm thick ANR glass down and flat on the shims, with the ANR glass placed dull side toward both the scanner glass and the negative being scanned.

-Surprisingly, of all the methods tried over trial and error period in September and October 2019, this method is also the fastest, simplest, and produces the best image quality in both focus and grayscale tone.
+Surprisingly, of all the methods tried during the trial and error period in September and October 2019, this method is also the fastest, simplest, and produces the best image quality in both focus and grayscale tone.

 The following Emil Albrecht photo albums have been rescanned and uploaded...